shikhardube03/OptionsTradingBot/README.md

-ProjectP
+Project
 ========

-This is a bot written in python to trade Dow, Gold, and Silver contracts in Predictious: http://predictious.com.
+This is a bot written in python to trade Dow, Gold, and Silver contracts.